guytamari/AWS-Resource-Management/README.md

 ```bash
 pip install -r requirements.txt
 ```
+Ensure to download awscli on you system.

+Ensure to download pulumi-cli on you system.

 ### Set Up AWS Credentials 🏞️
-Ensure to download awscli on you system.

 Ensure you have AWS credentials configured using: